Herschel Science Archive (HSA)

 The HSA provides data products as FITS format files at different levels of data reduction which can be used for further processing within HIPE or with any other user-owned data processing package.

-Please note HSA 4.0.1 uses Web Start Technology.
+Please note that HSA uses Web Start Technology since version 4.0.1.

 If this is the first time you launch a Java Web Start application (.jnlp file), when you click on the above link 'Start the HSA user interface using Java Web Start':